NatLibFi/FintoAI/README.md

     oc login -u <username> https://api.<OCP_cluster_domain>:6443

-A service instance is deployed using helm-charts in the [`helm-charts/`](helm-charts/) directory.
-The `helm-charts/templates/` subdirectory contains the common resource definition files, and the files `values-ai.finto.fi.yaml` and `values-ai.dev.finto.fi.yaml` contain the configurations that are specific for the test and production instances (named `ai-dev-finto-fi` and `ai-finto-fi`).
+A service instance is deployed using helm-charts, which contain the common resource definition files, and the values files contain the configurations that are specific for the test and production instances (named `ai-dev-finto-fi` and `ai-finto-fi`).